Digital Rafting vs Real Rapids

-Years ago when I lied my way into a job with Winding Waters by telling them I knew all about this rafting thing, we shoved off on my first voyage and it became evident that knowing ‘all about’ it may have been overstating facts.
+Years ago when I lied my way into a job with Winding Waters by telling them I knew all about this white water rafting thing, we shoved off on my first voyage and it became evident that knowing ‘all about’ it may have been overstating facts.
 So Mo began his patient tutelage, passing on what he’s learned about rowing from many, many river miles behind the oars.

-He’s a good teacher.
-And he mentioned that he had this idea for a video game based on rafting.
+He’s a good rafting guide.
+And he mentioned that he had this idea for a video game based on whitewater rafting.
 The river would come at you, just like the real river unfolds every time you float around a bend in the stream.
 You’d have to watch for rocks, pick the safe line through rapids.
 In short, a virtual reality rafting trip.
 For fun, but it could be used for training.

 Not a bad idea, really.
 Because rafting is fun.
 And people like to do it.
 And if I could have practiced navigating the Green Room Rapid on the Snake River in Hells Canyon with a simulator before sweating my way through the real deal, I surely would have booted that program up.